marcoalopez/ternary_plots/README.md

 # other modules used in the examples
 import numpy as np

-# set a custom figure style (this is optional, you can comment on this whole block)
-import matplotlib as mpl
-mpl.rcParams['font.family'] = 'Open Sans'
 ```

 Below we define three different Python functions that convert from ternary to Cartesian coordinates